antony-jr/ham/website/docs/intro.md

 Hetzner is pretty hard to register with but it is worth it. **I don't force you to use my referral link, it's totally upto you.** [Hetzner Referral Link](https://hetzner.cloud/?ref=66oUbG2e4jXS)

 Consider using the referral link as support towards this project.
+You can also star the project to make it more credible.

 ## License